mootqns/dog-guesser/README.md

-# CPSC332 Web Project Final
+# CPSC332 Web Project Final | Dog Guesser

 ## Description
 This repository contains the code for my CPSC332 Web Project Final- a kahoot like game with questions derived from the Dog CEO API.
 This project's goal is to provide simple web-based fun for people aiming to expand their knowkedge on dogs in a exciting, and slightly compeitive way.